SC Focal Point

 - The First World Forum on Ecosystem Governance, and its declaration which also features Eco-DRR.

-CEM members contributed directly or indirectly to the first Massive Open Online Course (MOOC) on Eco-DRR, “Disasters and Ecosystems: Resilience in a Changing Climate”, which was launched in January 2015 and attracted over 12,000 participants.
-It is being re-launched on the Asian Development Preparedness Center (ADPC) platform (https://courses.adpc.net/) from September 18, 2017.
-It is free of charge and open to all.
+CEM members contributed directly or indirectly to the first Massive Open Online Course (MOOC) on Eco-DRR, “Disasters and Ecosystems: Resilience in a Changing Climate”, which was launched in January 2015 and relaunched on the Asian Development Preparedness Center (ADPC) platform in 2017/18.
+Overall the MOOC attracted over 17,000 participants.

-Request our Master's course: Disasters, Environment and Risk Reduction which was developed in 2013 and available at no cost to any instructor interested, please write to: pedrr.secretariat@gma...
+Request our Master's course: Disasters, Environment and Risk Reduction which was initially developed in 2013, since then it has been revised and translated also to Spanish.
+It is available at no cost to any instructor interested, please write to: email@example.com

 Publication of a number of Eco-DRR-related books and publications, including: